 22” swing over carriage | 35” swing over ways (flatbed) by 160” between centers

-All standard metals, aluminum, gammalloy, Hastelloy, Incoloy, Inconel, Monel, Nitralloy, powdered metals, Stellite, titanium, Waspaloy, all series of stainless steel, and many other superalloys
+All standard metals, aluminum, armor plate, brass, bronze, chromium, copper, gammalloy, Hastelloy, Incoloy, Inconel, Invar, manganese, molybdenum, Monel, nickel, Nitralloy, platinum, powdered metals, stainless steel, Stellite, titanium, Waspaloy, zinc, and many other superalloys

 Large-scale castings, forgings, weldments, tubing, and bar stock

 Boring, cutting, drilling, facing, internal forming, knurling, necking, parting, shoulder facing, threading (external, internal) and turning (contour, form, taper, straight)